nickpascucci/verso/README.md

   rather than a literate style, introducing a barrier to entry to writing literate programs.
 Porting an existing project to a literate representation is nontrivial.

-`Verso / Recto` takes a different approach.
+`verso|recto` takes a different approach.
 It considers the source file as a first-class citizen to be referenced by the documentation.
 Rather than embedding source code in documents, or documents in source code, lightweight annotations are used to mark sections of interest within the code which can be easily referenced by prose documents.
 There is no `tangle` step, and source files remain fully